solidzone/mailmeteor-landing/mail-merge-gmail.md

 You recently moved from Microsoft Outlook to Gmail and this is the first time you have to do a mass email under Gmail?
 There are two solutions in that case:

 1. Replace your mail merge process in Outlook by a Google add-on like Mailmeteor, which will do the exact same mail merge job as Outlook
 2. You can send emails from your Outlook account using an email alias.
-An email alias is another email account you use.
-It means you can perfectly send emails from your old Outlook address while being logged in Google with your Gmail account.
-Learn more about mail merging emails from an Outlook alias.
+An email alias is another email account you own.
+With an email alias, you can send emails from your old Outlook address while being logged in Google with your Gmail account.
+Learn more about [mail merging emails from an Outlook alias](https://support.mailmeteor.com/introduction/advanced/alias).

 ### Mail merge in Gmail using Word